siegesmund/SwiftDDP/README.md

 Creating update and remove methods are also easy to create, and follow the same patern as insert.
 For a more extensive example of the patterns shown here, have a look at [MeteorCollection.swift](https://github.com/siegesmund/SwiftDDP/blob/master/SwiftDDP/MeteorCollection.swift).
 MeteorCollection is an in-memory collection implementation suitable for simple applications.

 ## Contributing
-Pull requests, feature requests are feedback welcome.
+Pull requests, feature requests are feedback are welcome.
 If you're using SwiftDDP in a production app, let us know.